PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 ### Step 2: Study your best customers

 Start by examining the users who would be "very disappointed" if they could no longer use your product.
-There are two things you want to learn about them:
+There are two things you need to learn about them:

 1. Who they are